Varanasi: Music

 Varanasi's music tradition is traced to the Pauranic days.
 According to ancient legend, Shiva is credited with evolving music and dance forms.
 During the medieval era, Vaishnavism, a Bhakti movement, grew in popularity, and Varanasi became a thriving centre for musicians such as Surdas, Kabir, Ravidas, Meera and Tulsidas.
 During the monarchic rule of Govind Chandra in the 16th century, the Dhrupad style of singing received royal patronage and led to other related forms of music such as Dhamar, Hori, and Chaturang.
 Presently the Dhrupad maestro Pandit Ritwik Sanyal from Varanasi is working for the revival of this art-music.

+The legend Bollywood singer Hemant Kumar or, Hemanta Mukherjee known as "Voice Of God" was born in Benaras.

 In recent times, Girija Devi, the native famous classical singer of thumris, was widely appreciated and respected for her musical renderings.
-Varanasi is also associated with many great instrumentalists such as Bismillah Khan and Ravi Shankar, the famous sitar player and musicologist who was given the highest civilian award of the country, the Bharat Ratna.
+Varanasi is also associated with many great instrumentalists such as Bismillah Khan and Pandit Ravi Shankar, the famous sitar player and musicologist who was given the highest civilian award of the country, the Bharat Ratna.
 Varanasi has joined the global bandwagon of UNESCO "Cities of Music" under the Creative Cities Network.

 Festivals

 On Maha Shivaratri (February), a procession of Shiva proceeds from the Mahamrityunjaya Temple to the Kashi Vishwanath Temple.
 Dhrupad Mela is a five-day musical festival devoted to dhrupad style held at Tulsi Ghat in February–March.
 The Sankat Mochan Hanuman Temple celebrates Hanuman Jayanti (March–April), the birthday of Hanuman.
 A special puja, aarti, and a public procession is organised.
 Since 1923, the temple has organised a five-day classical music and dance concert festival named Sankat Mochan Sangeet Samaroh, wherein iconic artists from all parts of India are invited to perform.

+The Durga Puja celebrated by bengalis of Varanasi in a large form.A centuries-old Durga idol housed in Purana Durga Bari, installed in 1767 by Kali Prasanna Mukhopadhyay.The Bharat Sevashram Sangha was founded in 1939,which is celebrating Durga Puja from decades.The famous Durga Kund Mandir was constructed by Rani Bhabani of Natore is another place for devotion of Durga.
+Along with several local bengali cultural clubs performs several functions like jatra (folk theatre) singing competitions, dhunuchi nach, dance programs performed by the girls along with free Bhandaras for five days in several puja pandals.
+Volunteers majorly helps, present in every pandal and the celebration happens grandly.

 The Ramlila of Ramnagar is a dramatic enactment of Rama's legend, as told in Ramacharitamanasa.
 The plays, sponsored by Kashi Naresh, are performed in Ramnagar every evening for 31 days.
 On the last day, the festivities reach a crescendo as Rama vanquishes the demon king Ravana.
 Kashi Naresh Udit Narayan Singh started this tradition around 1830.